Population Health Innovation Lab (PHIL)

 California Accountable Communities for Health Initiative (CACHI)

-In 2016, PHI partnered with the State of California along with several other funders to launch the California Accountable Communities for Health Initiative (CACHI), which aims to modernize our health system, building on the Accountable Communities for Health (ACH) model.
+In late 2016, PHI partnered with Community Partners, State of California along with several other funders to launch the California Accountable Communities for Health Initiative (CACHI), which aims to modernize our health system, building on the Accountable Communities for Health (ACH) model.
 CACHI brings together clinical providers with public health departments, schools, social service agencies, community organizations, and others to improve critical health issues such as heart disease, diabetes, trauma, and promote greater health equity.

-In 2017, CACHI expanded to 15 communities throughout California, to involve local communities in Southern California, the Central Valley, and Northern California.
+In 2017, CACHI expanded from 6 to 15 communities throughout California, to involve local communities in Southern California, the Central Valley, and Northern California.
 Each partner brings a unique set of skills and knowledge to change the environments that people live in, and will work together to address the root causes of health and inequities where they live.

 Here's How We're Making a Difference

 Bringing State Efforts Together and Finding Common Ground through a Learning Lab